Watch this video to learn how you can optimise your CCK website for mobile devices.

 What is responsive design?

-Responsive web design optimizes the look of your site for any device.
+Responsive web design optimizes the look of your website for any device.
 In other words, a responsive web design responds to a visitor’s screen size.

-A well-designed responsive website looks great on a desktop—and equally terrific on a smartphone, tablet, or watch.
-To do this, you design different layouts for different screen sizes.
-Your site responds to the visitor’s device, displaying the layout that best suits your device.
+A well-designed responsive website looks great on a desktop, smartphone, tablet, or watch, and this is achieved by designing different layouts for different screen sizes.
+Your website responds to the visitor’s device, displaying the layout that best suits the device being used.

-When you design your site, by default, the settings and content will apply to all screen sizes – desktops, tablets and mobiles.
+When you design your website, the settings and content will apply to all screen sizes – desktops, tablets and mobiles.

-Responsive editing allows you to customize many of the these elements for specific devices.
+Responsive editing allows you to customize many of these elements for specific devices.

 For example, your site may specify unique font sizes or even different background images for different size screens.

-This article will guide you through the process of customizing your site, so that it looks great on any size device.
+This article will guide you through the process of customizing your website so that it looks great on any size device.

 Using Responsive Design Effectively